12 Strange Acne Remedies: Some You Might Not Want to Know About

-The potassium, sulfur, phosphorus and chloride in potatoes is rumored to help clear break outs.
+The potassium, sulfur, phosphorus, and chloride in potatoes are rumored to help clear breakouts.
 Simply cutting off a piece of potato and using the white meat of this root is the method for application.
 Remember to wash it away though.
 Potatoes are very “starchy” and when they start to dry they leave behind a gritty powder that will flake.
 Not pretty.

 Athlete’s Foot Powder

 Many acne patients would love to go to their esthetician and get the strongest, deepest chemical peel possible.
-Most esthetician’s just aren’t going to do that.
+Most estheticians just aren’t going to do that.
 Salicylic acid is the closest thing to a chemical peel that the average acne sufferer is going to receive.
-That being said, aspirin is made from acetylsalicylic acid and can provide those anti-inflammatory benefits as well as drying the blemishes for faster healing.
-All of that right at home in medicine cabinet.
+That being said, aspirin is made from acetylsalicylic acid and can provide those anti-inflammatory benefits as well as dry the blemishes for faster healing.
+All of that right at home from the medicine cabinet.

 Bird Poop for Geishas

 Bird poop?
 It is said that geishas would use the droppings of Nightingales each night as a facial mask to keep their skin clear and smooth.
 The poo was probably part of a concoction of other ingredients, but who thought this was a good idea in the first place?
 But again, this worked for someone, somewhere.
 Supposedly it worked pretty well for Claudia Connell of Daily Mail.